StevenK418/OOD_Lab2/Lab2/README.md

 Developer notes:
-			=>	Details on the exercise number and task can be found in XML comments at the top of the xaml file.
+			=>	Details on the exercise number and task can be found in XML comments at the top of the xaml file for each project respectively.